systemtruststores/systemtruststores.github.io/docs/java/index.md

-# JVM
+# Java

-This page covers the JVM's integration with native certificate stores.
+This page covers Java's integration with native certificate stores.

-It applies to Java, and every other language that can run on the JVM (e.g. Scala, Groovy, Clojure, Ruby).
+It also applies to any other language that can run on the JVM (e.g. Scala, Groovy, Clojure, Ruby).

 ---

-The JVM has `keystore`s and `truststore`s.
+Java has `keystore`s and `truststore`s.
 Of the two, we are interested in `truststore`s.

-The JVM's default `truststore` strategy queries a limited set of certificates that ship with the JVM.
-You must specify an alternate truststore strategy to make the JVM use your OS native trust store.
+The default `truststore` strategy queries a limited set of certificates that ship with the JVM.
+You must specify an alternate strategy to make Java use your OS native trust store.
 This is done by running Java with the `-Djavax.net.ssl.trustStoreType` and `-Djavax.net.ssl.trustStore` properties, set to the appropriate values.

 These Java properties can be made persistent by setting an environment variable in your shell profile: